Svedrin/meshping/README.md

 of averages and standard deviations?
 The answer is: you can't, because the data does not follow a [Normal distribution](https://en.wikipedia.org/wiki/Normal_distribution).
 Instead, this signal consists of _two separate_ signals (because it seems that these packets can take two different routes, resulting in a small difference in latency), each of which _can_ be described using those terms: one lives at 13±3ms, the other one at 22±2ms.
-To conduct a meaningful analysis of this data, you have to approach it differently.
+To conduct a meaningful analysis of this data, you can't just approach it as if it consisted of one single signal.

 I'd like to start looking for a solution to this.
-At the moment I'm focusing on getting the graphs to a point that they visualize this.
-Once
-I have that, I'll probably look into modality detection and finding ways to extract patterns out of the data that I can then use to draw conclusions from.
+At the moment I'm focusing on getting the graphs to a point that they visualize this, and I'm pretty satisfied with the heatmaps as they are currently.
+Next, I'll probably look into modality detection and finding ways to extract patterns out of the data that I can then use to draw conclusions from.

 # Prometheus